max-degterev/bebop/README.md

   - [MicroSD - 32GB is more than enough](https://www.amazon.de/-/en/SanDisk-Extreme-microSDHC-Rescue-Deluxe/dp/B06XWMQ81P)
   - (Optional) [Soldering Iron - to finish the build](https://www.amazon.de/-/en/gp/product/B07S6S9844)

-The total cost of everything adds up to about €230.
 Of course you can use any compatible parts, these are here just for reference.
-Assemble the car as you like.
-I stripped away the line tracking, bluetooth and ultrasonic as I didn't need them.
+I stripped away the line tracking, bluetooth and ultrasonic from the car as I didn't need them.
 The car should be connected to the Raspberry Pi using a simple USB connection.
 The GPIO should be connected this way:

 ![GPIO Setup](./public/images/GPIO-Pinout-Diagram.png)